vuongducphuong/documentation/content/applications/sales/sales/invoicing/proforma.rst

 .. image:: proforma/send-pro-forma-invoice-button.png
    :align: center
-   :alt: The Send Pro-Forma Invoice button on a typical sales order in Odoo Sales.
+   :alt: The Send Pro-Forma Invoice button on a typical sales order in Leansoft Sales.

 When the :guilabel:`Send Pro-Forma Invoice` button is clicked, an email pop-up appears.
 The :guilabel:`Recipients` field is auto-populated with the customer from the sales order or quotation.
 Then, if needed, modify the :guilabel:`Subject` field and the body of the email.
 The pro-forma invoice is automatically added as an attachment to the email.

-When ready, click :guilabel:`Send`, and Odoo instantly sends the email, with the attached pro-forma invoice, to the customer.
+When ready, click :guilabel:`Send`, and Leansoft instantly sends the email, with the attached pro-forma invoice, to the customer.

 .. image:: proforma/pro-forma-email-message-popup.png
    :align: center
-   :alt: The email pop-up window that appears with pro-forma invoice attached in Odoo Sales.
+   :alt: The email pop-up window that appears with pro-forma invoice attached in Leansoft Sales.

 .. tip::
    To preview what the pro-forma invoice looks like, click on the PDF at the bottom of the email